How much does car detailing cost? A guide to pricing factors

 Interior car detailing

-Interior detailing covers everything inside your car, including the seats, carpets, dashboard, door panels, and all the small spaces in between.
-It starts with a deep vacuuming of the floors, seats, edges, and trunk.
-Detailers then use brushes and tools to clean tight spots, such as cup holders and air vents, while the floor mats are removed and power-washed.
+Interior detailing covers everything inside the vehicle — from seats and carpets to vents and cup holders.
+It typically begins with a deep vacuuming of the seats, carpets, trunk, and edges.
+Detailers then use brushes and tools to clean tight spaces, such as cup holders and air vents, while floor mats are removed and either steam-cleaned or power-washed.

-Fabric seats are shampooed or steam-cleaned to lift stains and odors, while leather seats are cleaned and conditioned to stay soft and crack-free.
-Hard surfaces, such as the dashboard, center console, and door trims, are wiped down and treated with protectants.
-The interior glass, including mirrors, windows, and the windshield, is also cleaned to remove smudges and film that can blur your view.
+Fabric seats are shampooed or steam-cleaned to lift stains and odors, while leather seats are cleaned and conditioned to prevent cracking.
+Hard surfaces, including the dashboard, center console, and door panels, are wiped down and treated with protectants.
+Interior glass, mirrors, and the windshield are also cleaned to remove smudges and film.

 By the end, your car smells fresher, looks cleaner, and feels more pleasant to drive.